Digital Land Registry

 In essence, the Digital Land Registry (DLR) is a global list of land parcel entries with links to digital content.

-This list is maintained and publicly available on the Ethereum network.
+This list is maintained and publicly available on the Optimism Ethereum Layer 2.
 Smart contract logic enforces the rules of partial common ownership for entries (i.e. land parcels) on the list.
-Only the current land holder can modify the content links associated to a land parcel.
+Only the current landholder can modify the content links associated with a land parcel.

 It's conceptually similar to the Domain Name Service (DNS) of the World Wide Web.
 On the WWW, a publisher purchases a domain name (and pays the required renewal fees) to obtain the right to point the domain name to an IP address of their choice.
 When a web user enters a URL, their browser references one of the numerous DNS servers around the world and navigates them to the appropriate server/resolves the publisher's content.